ionic-team/ionic-site/docs/v2/resources/progressive-web-apps/index.md

 _[Addy Osmani: Progressive web apps](https://addyosmani.com/blog/getting-started-with-progressive-web-apps/)_

-There's a lot here, but it boils down to a few points for Ionic apps.
+There is a lot here, but it boils down to a few points for Ionic apps.

 #### Offline Support

 Apps should be able to work offline.
-Weather that be displaying a proper "offline" message or caching app data for display purpose.
+Whether that be displaying a proper "offline" message or caching app data for display purpose.

 #### [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest)